DevaPriya5102/MathsGPt/README.md

 1. **Mathematical Problems:** Users can input mathematical questions or expressions, and the application will use the `LLMMathChain` (powered by the Groq LLM) to calculate and provide the answer.
 It understands and responds to mathematical expressions.

 2. **Reasoning-Based Questions:**  For questions requiring logical reasoning or problem-solving, the application uses a custom prompt template and the Groq LLM to generate a step-by-step explanation.
 This allows the chatbot to explain its reasoning process.

-3. **Wikipedia Searches:** The application can search Wikipedia for information on a wide range of topics, providing concise summaries or relevant details.
-This provides general knowledge access to the chatbot.

 ## Process and Output